nikclayton/powercoders.org/site/content/faq/_index.md

       - header: Who are the participants?
         text: >-
           The participants are highly skilled refugees from various countries.
           Most of them already have a background in IT or engineering.
-But most important are their learning skills.
+But, the most important strength they bring to the table are their quick learning skills.
       - header: How did Powercoders select the participants?
         text: >-
-          If the application looks promising, we invite the applicant to an IT-test and a personal interview.
-We look for participants with high learning skills, motivation, passion, talent and convincing personalities.
+          We invite applicants to apply online through a form, and if the application looks promising, we invite them to a Recruitment Day, where they are asked to take an IT-test and a personal interview.
+We look for participants with high learning skills, motivation, passion, talent and good team working personalities.
 Only the most promising ones are selected.
       - header: Where and how do the participants live?
         text: >-
           Most of them are living in flats offered by their social service.
 A few of them (mainly the ones who have not been granted asylum) are living in refugee homes.

-      - header: How much money does a refugee get from the social welfare per month?
+      - header: How much money does a refugee get from social welfare per month?
         text: >-
           The social welfare law of each canton regulates the amount of money social welfare recipients get.
 They follow the SKOS (Schweizerische